Carlos Correa Preview, Player Props: Twins vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.46 team ERA ranks 18th among all MLB pitching staffs.
+- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.49).

-- His last time out came on Saturday against the Seattle Mariners, when the left-hander went four innings, surrendering four earned runs while giving up seven hits.
+- His last appearance was on Sunday against the Seattle Mariners, when the right-hander tossed 5 1/3 innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.